Skip to main content

 3 · Structural alignment

-Two different alignment gates.
+Two alignment checks.
 Same purpose.

-For TrendFollowing · MeanReversion · Event archetypes
+For TrendFollowing · MeanReversion · Event types

-Three timeframes have to agree
+Three timeframes must agree

 Trend-following strategies never trade against the primary trend.
 If the three timeframes disagree, the signal is dropped before it reaches the feed.